 You can read general travel advice from GOV.UK.

-From Monday 8 June, the UK Government introduced new rules requiring everyone to provide their journey and contact details when they travel/return to the UK.
+Everyone is required to provide their journey and contact details when they travel/return to the UK.

 Individuals also travelling to a country which is not listed as an exemption will be required to quarantine for the first 14 days upon their return to the UK.